 She gets 1 like.

-Facebook does not show the post again…it has decided that this content is not something Leslie’s fans are interested in, it does not show the post again.
+Facebook does not show the post again.
+It has decided that this content is not something Leslie’s fans are interested in.

 This post has been put into the feed of 20 people and is now dead in the water.
 Several of these poor performance posts in a row and Facebook is beginning to think Leslie’s fans aren’t that into her.